EgeEzen/Laboratory-Work/README.md

 In short, this script compares the difference between monomers (predicted as a single chain) and dimer chains (predicted as two chains in multimer form) of intrachain PAE & plDDT scores.
 These scores score can either be computed from all residues, reflecting a protein-wide difference, or from interaction residues. *I* think this introduces an unbiased scoring system that can be used to assess the probability of two proteins interacting or even being dimerized.

+## ChIP-seq-workflow

+### chipseq_pe.sh

+This script takes fastq files (paired-end reads) and through a forced(?)-pipe, the reads will be aligned to a human genome via minimap2 alignment tool (9).
+Then, through SAMTOOLS the sam files will be sorted and converted to bam files.
+The important part in here is that duplicates will be marked.
+(Apparently we are very scared of read duplicates in ChIP-seq analysis).

+The only difference of the rnaseq_se.sh file is that it allows the inputs of fastq files that have single-end reads.

+### macs_and_idr_example.sh

+This script tries to give an example of how to do peak calling and replicate handling via MACS and IDR (10,11).
 ****

+### R_chipseq

 #### References